top of page

 HOMAGE

-Streaming Museum presented an homage to John Cage including stories and work created by his collaborators, and contemporary visual and sound artists he has influenced
+Streaming Museum's homage to John Cage includes stories and work created by his friends, collaborators, and contemporary visual and sound artists he has influenced

 Publication and video Theresa Sauer, composer and author of Notations 21 (2009) produced a video tribute to Cage including a selection of composers in her book about contemporary composers and creative notation, that was inspired by John Cage’s book, Notations (1969).